 Practising self care for mums is a must.
 This is highly beneficial, as well as taking care of your newborn you also need to take care of yourself.

 You need some Mummy time to.
 One thing you can try is controlled breathing for those moments where your breathing has quickened due to your anxiety.

-Try breathing at regular intervals – three deep breathes in and three deep breathes out, repeat this until its returned to a normal rate.
+Try breathing at regular intervals – three deep breaths in and three deep breathes out, repeat this until its returned to a normal rate.

 Make time for yourself to rest and get a good nights sleep.
 If you’re having trouble sleeping make an appointment with your GP.